open-telemetry/opentelemetry-php-contrib/src/Instrumentation/Wordpress/README.md

 scripts are executed for installed modules, importantly:
 * OpenTelemetry SDK Autoloader
 * this library's `_register.php` file

-The initialization script for Wordpress auto-instrumentation, `_register.php`, will:
-* start a root span based on the incoming request
-* create a shutdown function to end the root span
-* initialize auto-instrumentation hooks

 ## Installation via composer